-1.1.
+- 1.1.
+As at 31 December 2021 LLC "Koks-Mining" is in the process of liquidation. - 1.2.
 In April 2011, Koks Finance Limited was incorporated in Dublin, Ireland.
 The main activity of Koks Finance Limited is an issue of loan participation notes for the sole purpose of financing a loan to the Company (note 20).
 The legal form was changed from Limited Liability Company to Designated Activity Company on 15 September 2016 in accordance with the current legislation of Ireland.
 The Group has the current ability to direct the relevant activities of this subsidiary through contractual arrangements.
 Activities of Koks Finance DAC are funded by the Group.
 Koks Finance DAC is consolidated in the Group's financial statements.

-As at 31 December 2020 Koks Finance DAC is placed into liquidation, loan participation notes, issued by this entity, are repaid in full (note 20).
+As at 31 December 2021 and 31 December 2020 Koks Finance DAC is placed into liquidation, loan participation notes, issued by this entity, are repaid in full (note 20).

-1.2.
+- 1.3.
 In April 2016, the Group finalized the establishment of IMH Finance DAC (Dublin, Ireland).
 The main activity of IMH Finance DAC is an issue of euro-commercial papers for the sole purpose of financing a loan to the Company.
-In May 2017 the Group repaid USD 14,560,000 12% Discount Notes in full.
+In May 2017 the Group repaid USD 14,560,000 12% Discount Notes in full. - 1.4.

-1.3.
 In August 2020, IMH Capital DAC was incorporated in Dublin, Ireland.
 The main activity of IMH Capital DAC is an issue of loan participation notes for the sole purpose of financing a loan to the Company (note 20).
 The Group has the current ability to direct the relevant activities of this subsidiary through contractual arrangements.
 Activities of IMH Capital DAC are funded by the Group.
 IMH Capital DAC is consolidated in the Group's financial statements.